Momentum-Team-16/collaborative-project-team-slash/social-cardz/SMSREADME.md

 Welcome to my SPA, Sugar Maple Social!
 Sugar Maple Social is an e-cards website thematically centered around the beautiful state tree of New York, the Sugar Maple.
-Since we are coming upon the time where the Sugar Maples will be tapped for Maple Syrup, this felt like a fitting February theme to sweep in some much-needed Spring Morale.
+Since we are coming upon the time where the Sugar Maples will be tapped for Maple Syrup, this felt like a fitting February theme to sweep in some needed Spring Morale.

 ### Netlify Link: https://silver-alpaca-1ac02f.netlify.app/